kailoo17/kailoo17/README.md

 - I like music so much
 - I like to make a funny jokes
 - I'm a coffee addicted
-- ⚡ Personality : INFP-T
+- ⚡ Person with INFP-T personality
 - Hobby :
 - Hearing music
 - Reading
 - Gaming
-- etc.

 <!---